 Bell Peppers

-1 teaspoon of paprika = 2 teaspoons of bell pepper powder
+1 teaspoon of paprika = 2 teaspoons of bell pepper powder/chopped bell peppers

-Bell peppers are a popular, colorful, and nutritious ingredient that can come in green, red, yellow, and orange and have a slightly sweet, tangy taste and a crisp texture.
-These bell-shaped peppers are low in calories and high in vitamin C, making them a healthy choice for anyone looking to add more nutrients to their diet.
+Bell peppers are a popular, colorful, and nutritious swap for paprika.
+They come in green, red, yellow, and orange and have a slightly sweet and tangy taste with a mild heat level.
+The crispness of the bell peppers is accompanied by low calories and high vitamin C. Perfect all-roundness for paprika swapping, but it does lack the smokiness you’re looking for.
+But you can add other ingredients to remedy this.

 Chili Powder